Lawsuits, lockouts and strike threats: Fights to reopen classrooms reach a head in several school districts

 Biden discusses vaccinations, school reopenings, foreign policy in first network interview as president

 The guidelines cannot come soon enough for hundreds of thousands of families living with constant uncertainty and conflicting messages about when their schools will reopen.
 Proponents of reopening schools point to studies that show little spread occurring within schools, and also point to growing fears about widening achievement gaps.
 But opponents in many places say their school buildings are not well-ventilated enough for it to be safe.
-In some cases, the fight over reopening has reignited longstanding concerns about building safety.
+In some cases, the fight over reopening has reignited long-standing concerns about building safety.

 In the District, students finally returned to the classroom last week after a drawn out fight with the teachers union, which raised concerns about HVAC systems and said that infection rates were too high to ensure a safe return.
 And many other school districts have seen teacher sickouts and other protests as they continue to demand safer classrooms.
-In Montclair, N.J., the schools superintendent has sued the local teacher’s union to force the return of teachers to classrooms.
+In Montclair, N.J., the schools superintendent has sued the local teachers union to force the return of teachers to classrooms.
 The union has said it does not want educators in classrooms until they can be vaccinated, and also cited facility problems, according to NorthJersey.com.

 Late Sunday, after the Philadelphia Teachers Federation announced it was instructing its members to not return to school buildings, Mayor Jim Kenney intervened to stop the school district from disciplining teachers who decided to continue working remotely.
 The union has been pressing for more assurances that the classrooms are well-ventilated.
 An investigative series by the Philadelphia Inquirer and the Daily News in recent years documented extensive issues with asbestos and lead-tainted paint in school buildings.